Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Numerical example

 \subsubsection{Summary}

-Overall, we have applied the proposed stochastic predictive control framework to a nonlinear system subject to unbounded noise.
+Overall, we have applied the proposed stochastic predictive control framework to a nonlinear stochastic system.
 The statistics of the prediction error depend strongly on the applied inputs and exact distribution of the noise.
 The derived theory provides bounds on the expected error and probabilistic containment that hold uniformly for all possible input sequences and all distributions adhering to the assumed covariance bound (Asm.~\ref{asm:disturbance}).
 Thus, the closed-loop system satisfies the posed chance constraints~\eqref{eq:prob_state}.
 Furthermore, the proposed formulation is recursively feasible and the expected cost decreases to a small constant.
-The online computational complexity of the proposed SMPC scheme is only marginally increased compared to a nominal formulation, which is crucial for implementation on embedded hardware.
+Compared to common sampling-based approximations, the proposed SMPC scheme provides theoretical guarantees with an online computational complexity that is only marginally increased compared to a nominal MPC.
+This is crucial for implementation on embedded hardware for many applications.